db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### 2.1.11

+ * Made deck checking faster.
+ * Added functions which allow the players to trash other player's cards and also take care of their effects

+### 2.1.10

+ * At turn start/end effects now trigger more robustly.
+ * RequestInt can now be passed a special announcement to use
+ * Checking for tags can now be used on other core commands than InflictX
+ * Stopped using the old scripts completely
+ * Cards which modify your draw

 ### 2.1.9

  * **Fixed significant bug** with Core set programs & hardware, where they wouldn't activate their "onInstall" autoscrips.
 Please download patch -v5 to fix